JonathanWilbur/mueller-report/volume1.md

 advertisement depicting candidate Clinton and a caption that read in part, " If one day God lets this liar enter the White House as a president - that day would be a real national tragedy."
 57

-similarly, on April 6, 2016, the IRA purchased advertisements for its account "Black matters" calling for a "flashmob" of U.S. persons to "take a photo with #HillaryClintonForPrison2016 or #noHillary2016."
+Similarly, on April 6, 2016, the IRA purchased advertisements for its account "Black matters" calling for a "flashmob" of U.S. persons to "take a photo with #HillaryClintonForPrison2016 or #noHillary2016."
 58 IRA-purchased advertisements featuring Clinton were, with very few exceptions, negative.
 59